tttor/ml-foundation/method/optim/kfac_martens_2015.md

   * HF’s estimate of the curvature matrix must remain fixed while CG iterates, and
     * thus the method is able to go through much less data than SGD can in a comparable amount of time, making it less well suited to stochastic optimizations.

+## comment
+* ? why saying:
+> CG ... because it is a first-order method.